 Equine Arena Equipment

-Beyond these essentials, the equipment you require will often depend on your chosen discipline (although livery yards should generally cater for at least basic dressage and jumping needs in their riding arenas).
+Beyond these essentials, the equipment you require will often depend on your chosen discipline (although livery yards should generally cater for at least the basic dressage and jumping needs of their clients in their riding arenas).

 Dressage Letters & Dressage Boards